Overview

 of thousands of Americans die as a result of flu.

 Influenza viruses cause disease among all age groups.
 The rate of infection is highest among children, but serious illness and death are most frequent in the over 65 age group, and persons of any age who have chronic immune, respiratory or cardiac conditions.
-Conditions like asthma and congestive heart failure are often exacerbated by the flu.
+The flu often exacerbates conditions like asthma and congestive heart failure.
 Pregnancy also increases the risk of serious complications during epidemics.

 Advances in the understanding of the viral life-cycle, its genome and rapid identification of viral protein composition, are beginning to yield more effective vaccines and antiviral medications.
 The current challenge is to educate health professionals and the general public about their ability to reduce the severity of the next influenza epidemic.